 Director, Internet, Science and Technology

-Lee Rainie is the director of the Pew Research Center’s Internet & American Life Project, which has studied the social impact of digital technologies since 2000.
+Lee Rainie is the director of internet, science and technology research at the Pew Research Center.
 He gives several dozen speeches a year to government officials, media leaders, scholars and students, technology executives, librarians, and non-profit groups about the changing media ecosystem.
-He also regularly interviewed by major news organizations about technology trends.
-He is a co-author of Networked: The New Social Operating System and five books about the future of the internet that are drawn from Pew Internet research.
-Prior to launching the Pew Internet Project, he was managing editor of U.S. News & World Report.
+He is also regularly interviewed by major news organizations about technology trends.
+He is a co-author of Networked: The New Social Operating System and five books about the future of the internet that are drawn from the center’s research.
+Prior to joining Pew Research, he was managing editor of U.S. News & World Report.
 He is a graduate of Harvard University and has a master’s degree in political science from Long Island University.
 He blogs at http://networked.pewinternet.org/blog/.